S&P closes lower as new COVID-19 cases surge

 NEW YORK, June 17 (Reuters) - The S&P 500 closed lower on Wednesday as news of spiking pandemic data and the prospect of a new round of economic lockdowns dampened investor optimism over signs of economic recovery.

-The S&P 500 and the Dow reversed earlier gains and snapped a three-day winning streak.
-Tech shares led the Nasdaq into the black.
+The S&P 500 and the Dow reversed earlier gains to snap a three-day winning streak.
+Tech shares led the Nasdaq to a modest gain.

-Worries over a resurgence in the pandemic's spread persist, as new coronavirus cases hit a record level in Oklahoma just days before President Donald Trump's expected campaign rally in Tulsa.
+Worries over a resurgence in the pandemic's spread persisted, as new coronavirus cases hit a record in Oklahoma just days before President Donald Trump's expected campaign rally in Tulsa.

 The numbers of new cases are rising sharply in about six U.S. states, according to a Reuters analysis, and authorities in Beijing have ramped up mobility restrictions in their efforts to contain a new COVID-19 outbreak.